Eppo-exp/eppo-docs/docs/quick-starts/metric-quickstart.md

 ![Create Assignment SQL](../../static/img/metrics/quick-start-4.png)

 You have now created your first metric!
-Next, [create an experiment](/experiment-quickstart/) and analyze the impact on your metrics.
+Next, check out our quick start on [running your first experiment](/feature-flag-quickstart) or [analyzing a past experiment](/experiment-quickstart/).